jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_our_trip_to_cuba.md

   </p>

   <p>
-    After the game, it was our last chance to give away gifts -- baseballs, gloves, clothing, pens, soap, baseball shoes, etc. Each recipient was very grateful, no matter how small or insignificant the item.
+    After the game, it was our last chance to give away gifts &mdash; baseballs, gloves, clothing, pens, soap, baseball shoes, etc. Each recipient was very grateful, no matter how small or insignificant the item.
 They all displayed a genuine smile to say "thank you."
   </p>

   <p>